cpjobling/eg-247-textbook/transfer_functions/3/pole_zero_analysis.md

 +++ {"slideshow": {"slide_type": "notes"}}

 :::{note}
 We will do some of these calculations in class.
 To revise this material, we recommend that you use the the MATLAB LiveScript `PoleZeroAnalysis.mlx` from the curriculum module [Transfer Function Analysis of Dynamic Systems](https://github.com/MathWorks-Teaching-Resources/Transfer-Function-Analysis-of-Dynamic-Systems) and fill in your answers there.
-The LiveScript provides checking functions with which you can validate your answers[^answers].
+The LiveScript provides checking functions with which you can validate your answers[^fn_answers].
 :::

 +++ {"slideshow": {"slide_type": "subslide"}}